osvita-io/web-remarks/README.md

   - No :-(
 ```

-The template here would then look as follows:
+The template here would look as follows:

 ```
 # Write a Hello, World Program in C: 0/100